-11.2.7 Parents are regularly reminded to inform the school nurse if their child has a medical emergency or if there have been changes to their symptoms, or their medication and treatments change.
+11.2.7 Parents are regularly reminded to inform the school medical team if their child has a medical emergency or if there have been changes to their symptoms, or their medication and treatments change.
 This is to ensure the healthcare plans can be updated accordingly.
+Parents are informed to communicate such changes with the school via the parent portal.